Isabelle Collin Dufresne: Personal life

 In 1973, a near-death experience with an ulcerated colon and a bout with depression launched Ultra Violet on a spiritual quest, culminating in her baptism in 1981.
-For the rest of her life, she was a practicing member of the Church of Jesus Christ of Latter-day Saints.
+For the rest of her life, she was a practicing member of the Mormon Church.
 She also became involved in charity work, saying "I am learning, the hard way, that life is about service".

-In 1994, the New Yorker magazine published a brief article describing a dream she had had on the night Andy Warhol died, in 1987.
+In 1994, the New Yorker magazine published a brief article describing a dream she had had on the night Andy Warhol died in 1987.
 She did not even know that he was in the hospital at that time, and was shocked to hear a report on the radio the next morning.